 Tires need air.
 You need a way to get the air into the tires.
 So you need a good bicycle air pump as one of your bicycle accessories.
 Bikes, at least in the U.S., typically use two types of valves, one from Presta and another from Schrader.
 The former is usually used with bikes over about $500 and the latter with more recreational bikes.
 Most pumps now work with both without any adapters- this is called a smarthead and worth the price of entry!
 You should invest in a floor pump to use at home and a frame-mounted pump for on-the-road inflation.

 Our customers’ favorite: Bicycle Worlds Custom Floor Pump made by Serfas

-If you’re the type who just likes riding for fun, you may look at a bike computer as just that, an accessory.
+If you’re the type who just likes riding for fun, you may look at a bike computer as just that, a bicycle accessory.
 After all, you could just use your phone for some things.
 But if you’re an avid cyclist, it’s almost a necessity.
 You can find out almost anything … speed, distance, calories burned, elevation, and more.
 If you want to know more about bike computers, just click here.